Wedding Receptions (click on highlighted links for song ideas)

 As your photographer finishes any additional photos of the bride and groom at the cake

-sure to have your throw bouquet handy.
-Your MC will get the energy level up as he
+have your throw bouquet handy.
+Your MC will get the energy level up as he counts the

 Garter Removal/ Garter Toss

-bride can sit on a chair or on the best man’s knee.
-The groom will then get down on
+can sit on a chair or on the best man’s knee.
+The groom will then get down on one knee in

-one knee in front of his bride.
-Once the garter has been removed, your MC will begin
+front of his bride.
+Once the garter has been removed, your MC will begin the countdown for

 Father/Daughter and Mother/Son Dance Songs